-PCI DSS Consultancy
+PCI DSS Consultancy Services

 The Payment Card Industry Data Security Standard (PCI DSS) was developed by the founding payment brands of the PCI Security Standards Council (SSC), including MasterCard Worldwide, Visa International, American Express, Discover Financial Services and JCB.

 The PCI DSS applies to all organisations that process, store or transmit cardholder data or those that can affect the security of cardholder data as it is processed, stored or transmitted.

-Achieving Compliance with PCI DSS
+Achieving Compliance PCI DSS

-Validation of compliance is performed annually, either by an external Qualified Security Assessor Company (QSAC), such as URM, which is able to complete a report on compliance (RoC) for organisations handling larger volumes of transactions, or by self-assessment questionnaire (SAQ) for organisations handling smaller volumes.
-Failure to comply to the Standard can lead to financial penalties, loss of reputation and customer confidence, and possible litigation.
-In the event of a security breach, any compromised entity which was not PCI DSS compliant at the time of breach will be subject to additional card scheme penalties.
+Validation of compliance is performed annually, either by an external Qualified Security Assessor Company (QSAC), such as URM, which (as part of its PCI consulting services) is able to complete a report on compliance (RoC) for organisations handling larger volumes of transactions, or by self-assessment questionnaire (PCI SAQ) for organisations handling smaller volumes.
+It is worth noting that as PCI DSS version 4 is being rolled out SAQs will be replaced with merchant assessment forms (MAF).
+According to the PCI SSC these forms will be released a few months following the initial release of version 4 (31 March 2022).